If you’ve never tried snowshoeing, what are you waiting for? And if you have? Well, like we said, what are you waiting for?

 One of our faves for trekking with dogs is the Echo Lakes Sno-Park at Johnson’s Pass Road on Highway 50.
 The elevation here, a cool 7,500 feet, makes it a good bet in spring.
 From the parking lot, three ski trails loop through the woods while a main trail, actually a snow-covered road, winds down to the shore of Lower Echo Lake.

-No matter how far you go, prepare for scenic overload—and save plenty of energy for the uphill slog back to your car.
-At the end of the day, you’ll wish you were mushing behind a fresh team of dogs rather than panting beside a tired Rover.
+No matter how far you go, prepare for scenic overload — and save plenty of energy for the uphill slog back to your car.
+By the time you reach your car, you’ll wish you were mushing behind a fresh team of dogs rather than panting beside a tired Rover.